Benefits of Taking Prenatal Vitamins Before You’re Pregnant

 Focus on eating a healthy and balanced diet, getting adequate sleep, keeping your stress levels down, and getting daily exercise. – remember the critical role of prenatal vitamins in providing essential nutrient support for you and your baby.

-The benefits of taking prenatal vitamins while not pregnant last many lifetimes – for you, your baby, and your grandchildren.
+The benefits of taking prenatal vitamins while not pregnant last many lifetimes – for you, your baby, and your future grandchildren.